Project

 Can we maybe raise the priority of this ?
 It is really giving us a hard time wile debugging...

-#4 Updated by Stefan Brands 10 months ago
+#4 Updated by Stefan Brands about 1 year ago

 Is this also why looking at the content of Exceptions changes the exception ?
 Because we just spend an entire week debugging a problem and in the end it turned out that the problem was not in the converted code but in our webui code.
 But we were mislead by the behavior in the debugger while looking at the exceptions.